monaya37/Forum-Discussions-Categorization/README.md

 Duplicate entries in the **Discussion** column are removed from the training dataset.

 ### 2.2 Drop Unnecessary Columns
-We drop the **SampleID** column from the training dataset because it does not contribute to model training and could lead to overfitting.
+We drop the **SampleID** column from the training dataset because it does not contribute to model training.

 ### 2.3 Text Preprocessing
 Several text cleaning and preprocessing techniques are applied to ensure the data is ready for deep learning models: